juxor/afaq/markdown/secH2.md

-**Socialist Workers Party** denounces anarchism for being _"necessarily deeply anti-democratic"_ due to its _"thesis of the absolute sovereignty of the individual ego as against the imposition of **any** 'authority' over it,"_ which, its is claimed, is the _"distinctly anarchist concept."_ This position is an _"idealist conception"_ in which _"**any** authority is seen as despotic; 'freedom' and 'authority' (and therefore 'freedom' and 'democracy') are opposites.
+**Socialist Workers Party** denounces anarchism for being _"necessarily deeply anti-democratic"_ due to its _"thesis of the absolute sovereignty of the individual ego as against the imposition of **any** 'authority' over it,"_ which, it is claimed, is the _"distinctly anarchist concept."_ This position is an _"idealist conception"_ in which _"**any** authority is seen as despotic; 'freedom' and 'authority' (and therefore 'freedom' and 'democracy') are opposites.
 This presumption of opposition to 'authority' was fostered by